-- Providing a safe environment for children and young people to learn and develop in our school setting. - Identifying and responding to 'early help' needs of children and families. - Identifying children and young people who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe both at home and in our school setting. - Maintaining a culture of vigilance and an attitude of 'It could happen here'. - Being aware that children may not feel ready or know how to tell someone they are being abused exploited or neglected and or recognise their experiences as harmful.
-(KCSiE 2023) - Staff will demonstrate professional curiosity and consult with the DSL about their concerns.
+- Providing a safe environment for children and young people to learn and develop in our school setting. - Identifying and responding to 'early help' needs of children and families.
+As outlined in 'What schools should look out for' (para 18 KCSiE 2024) - Identifying children and young people who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe both at home and in our school setting. - Maintaining a culture of vigilance and an attitude of 'It could happen here'. - Being aware that children may not feel ready or know how to tell someone they are being abused, exploited or neglected and or recognise their experiences as harmful.
+(KCSiE 2024) - Staff will demonstrate professional curiosity and consult with the DSL about their concerns.